ZhihaoAIRobotic/MetaAgent/README.md

 ### Minio S3
-For sending multi-modal messages to frontend, we use Minio S3.
-More information about Minio S3 can be found : https://min.io/ The service is provided on 192.168.0.20:9000.
+we use Minio S3 for sending multi-modal messages to frontend.
+More information about Minio S3 can be found : https://min.io/.

+The service is provided on 192.168.0.20:9000.
 We use the default access_key and secret_key: "minioadmin:minioadmin".
 The bucket_name is metaagent.

 ### Http Service